orion-research/coach/Tutorial_decision_process.md

 ## Add criterium dialogue and transitions

-The add criterium dialogue is fairly similar to the select baseline, except that it contains a text field for the name of the criterion, and a numerical field for its weight:
+The add criterium dialogue is fairly similar to the select baseline, except that it contains a text field for the name of the criterion, and a numerical field for its weight.
+The file `templates\add_criterium_dialogue.html` should contain:

 	<H2>Add a criterium</H2>